 Working to improve your interpersonal skills is a worthwhile endeavor; it’s something you can work at each and every day for lasting, influential results.

 When someone speaks, listen.
 When someone offers feedback, be gracious.
-When someone lends you a hand, thank them.
+And when someone lends you a hand, thank them.

 Much of time, people simply want to be recognized and acknowledged for what they do.
-Give someone a compliment.
+So, give someone a compliment!
 Let them know you’ve noticed their hard work.
 Tell them you appreciate their ideas.